 Established in 2013, the Blumenau Campus is located 92 km north of Florianópolis and aims to prepare professionals to meet the socio-technical needs of the Vale do Itajaí region.

-Based on the interconnection among science, education and technology, the campus offers undergraduate programs in Textile Engineering, Automation and Control Engineering, Materials Engineering, Mathematics and Chemistry, in addition to a professional master’s degree in Physics Education.
+Based on the interconnection among science, education and technology, the campus offers undergraduate programs in Textile Engineering, Automation and Control Engineering, Materials Engineering, Mathematics and Chemistry, in addition to two professional master’s degree in Physics and Mathematics Education.

 To learn more, visit the website blumenau.ufsc.br